-Additional support - For those who may have short term needs and those who may have been made vulnerable by life experiences such as bereavement.
+Additional support - For those who may have short term needs.

-Targeted support - For pupils who need more differentiated support and resources or specific targeted interventions such as nurture groups or personal mentors.
+Targeted support - For pupils who need more differentiated support and resources or specific targeted interventions.

 Mrs C Rock: Emotional Literacy Support Assistant (see below for further information) and